Future Apple Stores

 - Victoria Centre – Nottingham (UK) – In jan.
 2013 a tipster pointed to the space being vacated by HMV on the lower mall as a possible future store location.
 The city of The mall is on the site of the former Victoria railway station, demolished in 1967.
 The mall has 120 stores in 981,000 s.f., and includes a 26-story apartment building above with 464 units.
 No other details are known about the possible store.

-- Lille (France) - In May 2012 tipsters pointed to a pharmacy building at a conspicuous corner in city center as a future store site.
+- Lille (France) – In May 2012 tipsters pointed to a pharmacy building at a conspicuous corner in city center as a future store site.
 The building at #1 Rue Faidherbe was being remodeled in Jan.
 2013, and a black construction barricade appeared in April 2013.
 The space covers 9,687 s.f. on two levels.
-The store could open in 2014.
+Job listings posted April 8, 2013, indicating the store could open in early 2014.
+But in mid-Dec.
+2013 a local source said Apple had cancelled the store at the pharmacy. [rendering]

 - CollegeTown – Tallahassee (FL) – In early April 2013 a tipster said that Apple was planning a store for a new projec along he southern border of the Florida State University campus.
 The development is planned as creating a Main Street for the campus, and will eventually include apartments, restaurants, bars and other nightlife businesses.
 Urban Outfitters has publicly committed to the project, along with several other retailers.
 If true, the store would fill in a substantial Black-Out Zone along the Gulf coast.
 [Web site] [executive summary, pdf] [rendering]